Foreclosure Lawyers on Long Island

 The attorneys at Macco Law Group, LLP have over 70 years of experience between them, including almost 30 years as partners in our Suffolk County-based practice, focused exclusively on bankruptcy and insolvency matters.
 Our founder, Michael Macco, has been practicing bankruptcy and insolvency law exclusively for almost 40 years and is one of only two Chapter 13 trustees in the Eastern District of New York.

 Our partners estimate they have been involved in over 100,000 bankruptcy cases throughout New York.
 You will be in the best hands if you decide to retain the Macco Law Group for your case.
 Call us at 631-549-7900 or use our contact form to arrange a free consultation with an experienced Long Island bankruptcy attorney.
 The sooner you call, the sooner we can help you be debt free.

 New York Foreclosure Lawyers Can Assist You

 If you are unsure whether or not your servicer or lender completed all of the required steps for a legal foreclosure, or they made a mistake and violated state or federal foreclosure laws, you may be able to force a restart to the foreclosure or have alternative options.

-Speak with one of the consummate Long Island foreclosure defense attorneys at Macco Law Group, LLP to discuss your rights.
-Our competent New York foreclosure law firm can help you avoid foreclosure as well.
+Speak with one of the consummate Nassau County or Long Island foreclosure defense attorneys at Macco Law Group, LLP to discuss your rights.
+Our competent foreclosure law firm can help you avoid foreclosure as well.
 We have helped thousands of satisfied New Yorkers with their cases- let us help you too!
 Contact our office to schedule a free consultation.